g012/l65/README.md

 Write the final binary into `filename`.

-#### writesym(filename)
+#### writesym(filename [, format])

-Write a DASM symbol file into `filename` for debuggers.
+Write one or more symbol files into `filename` (prefix in case of multiple outputs) for debuggers.
 The last `_` in a label is turned into a `.`, to get stripping of the prefixed global label working in Stella.
 As such, it's best to avoid using `_` in local label names, after the initial one.

+`format` defaults to 'dasm'.
+All platforms: 'dasm', 'lua'.
+NES: 'mesen', 'fceux'.

 ### Parser Functions